MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 ms.service: msteams
 audience: admin
 ms.reviewer: jesegher
-description: Microsoft Teams for EDU article to help with issues relating to low bandwidth.
-Whether you are a parent, an educator, or an ITAdmin.
+description: Microsoft Teams for EDU article to help with meeting and video issues relating to low bandwidth.
+Whether you are a parent, an educator, or an ITAdmin, you have options to improve the experience with Teams.
 localization_priority: Priority
 search.appverid: MET150
 f1.keywords: